iptv-org/iptv/README.md

 | Attribute   | Description
 | ----------- | ---
 | tvg-id      | Unique channel id that is used to load EPG.
-Here you can find id for most channels: https://xtream-editor.com/en/epg (optional)
+List of EPG codes for most channels: https://github.com/freearhey/iptv/blob/master/epg-codes.csv (optional)
-| tvg-name    | Official channel name.
-In most cases, you can use the name listed here: https://xtream-editor.com/en/epg (optional)
+| tvg-name    | Channel name (optional)
-| tvg-logo    | Logo of the channel from http://www.tv-logo.com/ (optional)
+| tvg-logo    | Logo of the channel (optional)
 | group-title | One of the following categories: Auto, Business,  CCTV,  Classic, Comedy, Documentary, Education, Entertainment,  Family, Fashion, Food,  General,  Health,  History,  Hobby,  Kids,  Legislative, Lifestyle, Local,  Movies,  Music,  News,  Quiz, Radio,  Religious, Sci-Fi,  Shop,  Sport,  Travel,  Weather,  XXX (optional)

 If you just found an error or have any suggestions on how to organize a playlist please send an [issue](https://github.com/freearhey/iptv/issues) or a [pull request](https://github.com/freearhey/iptv/pulls)